Alzy/obs-midi/README.md

   * Select your controller, hit configure, Toggle a button and fader, remap it to an action and hit save!

-Currently runs on Windows and Linux, And is Untested on MAC
+Currently runs on Windows and Linux, and is untested on MAC

 # Build instructions
 In your obs-studio/plugins folder